JonasGessner/JGDownloadAcceleration/README.md

 More info: http://en.wikipedia.org/wiki/Download_manager#Download_acceleration

 The server needs to support the `Range` header in order to use multipart download.
-More in the Requirements section.
+See <a href="https://github.com/Maxner/JGDownloadOperation/blob/master/README.md#requirements">Requirements</a> for more Info.

 ##Getting started
 ##Overview